DFID/dfid-results-estimates/README.md

 * Tables are then brought into a list of tables, including 'place-holders' for tables where data is inputted manually at a later time (these are mainly spend or other "input" indicators which are mostly single values).
 The `tables_titles.csv` data is needed to complete this process.

 * Tables are placed in a workbook in separate tabs, title information is added, the whole table is formatted and then output to `tables/`.
-Here we attempt to format all the tables at once, but since there a number of different table types, each with their own structure, some manual correction needs to be applied to the formatting after the spreadsheet is output.
+Here we attempt to format all the tables at once but since there are a number of different table types, each with their own structure, some manual correction needs to be applied to the formatting after the spreadsheet is output.

 ### 5. Report
 * First, we specify which chapters of the report we want to knit to `.tex`.
 To specify which chapters are *compiled* in the last step, `main.Rnw` needs to be edited **before** it is knit (though if missed this can be corrected afterwards by editing `main.tex` to `\include{}` any missed chapters)!